Skip to content

 NameTypeRequiredDescriptionMetal version

-cronStringYA cron expression string, or @start for once at Metal startup^0.1
+cronStringYA cron expression string, or @start for once at Metal server startupv0.1+

 Example